Cristy Lane: Early life

-Lane was born Eleanor Johnston in Peoria, Illinois to Andrew and Pansy Johnston.
-She was one of 12 children born into the family.
+Lane was born Eleanor Johnston in Peoria, Illinois, to Andrew and Pansy Johnston, one of 12 children.
 The Johnston family lived in a two-bedroom home located in the nearby town of East Peoria, Illinois.
 She was given the nickname, "Ellie", by her father at an early age and was called it throughout her early years.
 During her childhood, Ellie developed an interest with the family's kitchen radio, which often played soap operas and popular songs of the era.
 During her school-aged years, she took a specialized course for a speech impediment that she had developed as a young child.
 Ellie was often bullied in school for her lisp and her small stature.
 She eventually graduated from East Peoria High School in the late 1950s.

-She was introduced to country music from her husband, Lee Stoller, whom she met in her late teens.
+She was introduced to country music by her husband, Lee Stoller, whom she met in her late teens.
 Her first country music artists of interest were Eddy Arnold, Jim Reeves and Marty Robbins.
-After marrying, the Stollers moved into an apartment in East Peoria before buying a converted garage in the same area with a 50-dollar per-month mortgage.
+After marrying, the Stollers moved into an apartment in East Peoria before buying a converted garage in the same area with a 50-dollar per month mortgage.
 The couple soon had three children by 1964.
-Now known as Ellie Stoller, she took employment at a printing company in East Peoria, while her husband was employed as a salesmen with Pepperidge Farms.
+Now known as Ellie Stoller, she took employment at a printing company in East Peoria, while her husband was employed as a salesman with Pepperidge Farms.
 In 1965, Stoller overheard his wife singing Patti Page's "Tennessee Waltz" and was impressed by her voice.
 From then on, it was Stoller's idea that she could become a country music singing star and began encouraging her to perform in front of people.